Mistuke/GhcChoco/README.md

 If more than one version of `GHC` is present then you will be presented with prompt on which version you would like to install.

-** Note: Unfortunately because of a how Chocolatey currently works, you will have to restart the console 4
-         in order for the PATH variables to be correct.
+** Note: Unfortunately because of a how Chocolatey currently works, you will have to restart the console** **       in order for the PATH variables to be correct.
 The current section cannot be updated. **